flycheck/flycheck/CONTRIBUTING.rst

 - Provide a link to the website of the syntax checker tool in the comments of your pull request.
 - Add a proper docstring to your syntax checker, including this URL.

-Additionally, either
+- Add unit tests for your syntax checker, or provide example code that triggers errors for each error pattern of the syntax checker.

-- show example code that triggers errors for each of the error patterns of the syntax checker, or
+- Extend `install-travis.sh` to install the required tools in the CI environment, or explain how to install the tool on an Ubuntu 12.04 system.

-- add unit tests for your syntax checker.
+**Note:** We will *not* merge syntax checkers which cannot be tested on Travis CI.

 .. _pull requests: